Posting on social media can destroy your claim on insurance

 It appears that criminals have used social media channels to track their victims’ movements and whereabouts.

-Be careful what images you are posting, captions you are write, and locations you check-in.
+Be careful what images you are posting, captions you are writing, and locations you check in.

 Instead of posting while away on your holidays, post when you are back and have the reassurance that your home is safe and secure, and your home insurer is happy and still applicable.